-- (3) The Comisión Nacional del Mercado de Valores (CNMV) notified ESMA on 26 April 2019 of its intention to take a product intervention measure under Article 42 of that Regulation (national measure). - (4) The national measure consists of a permanent prohibition on the marketing, distribution or sale of binary options to retail clients in or from Spain. - (5) ESMA has taken product intervention measures prohibiting the marketing, distribution or sale to retail clients of binary options in Decisions (EU) 2018/795 (3), (EU) 2018/1466 (4), (EU) 2018/2064 (5) and (EU) 2019/509 ( ̊). - (6) The first of these Decisions took effect on 2 July 2018.
+- (3) The Bundesanstalt für Finanzdienstleistungsaufsicht of Germany (BaFin) notified ESMA on 3 May 2019 of its intention to take a product intervention measure under Article 42 of that Regulation (national measure).
+Upon request from ESMA, BaFin provided further information on the content of its notification. - (4) The national measure consists of a permanent prohibition on the marketing, distribution or sale of binary options to retail clients in or from Germany. - (5) ESMA has taken product intervention measures prohibiting the marketing, distribution or sale to retail clients of binary options in Decisions (EU) 2018/795 (3), (EU) 2018/1466 (4), (EU) 2018/2064 (5) and (EU) 2019/509 (6). - (6) The first of these Decisions took effect on 2 July 2018.
 In accordance with Article 40(6) of Regulation (EU) No 600/2014, ESMA must review a temporary product intervention measure at appropriate intervals and at least every three months.
 These measures have been amended once and renewed three times.
-If they are not renewed again, the currently applicable measure in ESMA Decision (EU) 2019/509 (ESMA's measure) will automatically expire at the end of the day on 1 July 2019. - (7) The CNMV notified ESMA that the national measure is the same as ESMA's measure at national level .The national measure is expected to take effect on 2 July 2019. - (8) The CNMV notified ESMA that it has complied with the conditions in Article 42 of Regulation (EU) No 600/2014, including that it has assessed the relevance of all the factors and criteria listed in Article 21 of Commission Delegated Regulation (EU) 2017/567 (7) and taken into consideration all those that are relevant.
-In particular, the CNMV notified ESMA that it shares the reasoning given in ESMA's measure on the existence of a significant investor protection concern, as relevant to Spain and the conditions in Article 42 of Regulation (EU) No 600/2014. - (9) Furthermore, the CNMV shares the reasons given in ESMA's measure that the existing applicable regulatory requirements under Union law, which have not changed since the adoption of ESMA's measure, do not address the concern.
-The CNMV also considers that improved supervision or enforcement of the existing requirements would not better address the concern identified.
-In particular, the CNMV informed ESMA that it has taken
+If they are not renewed again, the currently applicable measure in ESMA Decision (EU) 2019/509 (ESMA's measure) will automatically expire at the end of the day on 1 July 2019. - (7) BaFin informed ESMA that the national measure is the same as ESMA's measure at national level, with the difference that the national measure would not expressly exclude the binary options referred to in Article 1(3)(a) of ESMA's measure.
+The national measure is expected to take effect on 2 July 2019. - (8) BaFin notified ESMA that it has complied with the conditions in Article 42 of Regulation (EU) No 600/2014, including that it has assessed the relevance of all the factors and criteria listed in Article 21 of Commission Delegated Regulation (EU) 2017/567 (7) and taken into consideration all those that are relevant.
+In particular, BaFin notified ESMA that it shares the reasoning given in ESMA's measure on the existence of a significant investor protection concern, as relevant to Germany and the conditions in Article 42 of Regulation (EU) No 600/2014. - (9) Although the national measure would not expressly exclude the binary options referred to in Article 1(3)(a) of ESMA's measure due to national constraints, BaFin informed ESMA